jujulcrane/language-partner/README.md

 - Features:
   - Device pairing and setup
   - Conversation log and playback
-  - Progress and stats dashboard
   - JLPT level and grammar settings
   - User authentication (Firebase)
-- See `/src` for app code and `/docs` for setup instructions.

 ## Backend